premium-plus-io/jobs/index.md

 - ReactJS, Node.js, ES6 Javascript
 - [Zendesk Garden design platform](https://garden.zendesk.com)

-We work within the macOS environment
+We work within the macOS environment and you get an iPhone and MacBook Pro to work on.

-# 7. How to apply
+# How to apply
 Use the widget below or send an email to [thomasverschoren@premiumplus.io](mailto:thomasverschoren@premiumplus.io) with a short motivation and a link to some example projects.

 These example projects should be within the technical scope we’re looking for and preferably a Github repo.